juangpartida/juangpartida-dse-algoliasearch-demo/project/README.md

 # Spencer and Williams E-commerce Search

 A sophisticated e-commerce search implementation featuring Algolia's InstantSearch.js, React, and TypeScript.

-This project demonstrates a production-ready search interface with advanced filtering, faceting, and view customization options.
+This technical assignment demonstrates a production-ready search interface with advanced filtering, faceting, and view customization options.

 ## Features